 The Foundation initially measures its financial assets and financial liabilities at fair value.
 It subsequently measures all its financial assets and financial liabilities, with the exception of investments and trust fund liabilities, at amortized cost.
-Investments and trust fund liabilities continue to be measured at fair value.
+Investments and trust fund liabilities are measured at fair value.